Attorney at Law

 Katherine O’Donniley is a Florida attorney focusing her practice in the areas of real estate, land use, alcohol beverage regulations and government advocacy.
-Katherine represents clients before various local governmental bodies on issues relating to zoning, land use, local government comprehensive planning, code enforcement and alcohol beverage licensing.
+Katherine represents clients before various local governmental bodies on issues relating to zoning, land use, local government comprehensive planning and code enforcement.
 Her practice includes frequent interaction with local, regional and state government entities in Florida.
 She has experience in the area of public finance, including public debt offerings, bond counsel and disclosure counsel for various localities and issuers.
 Credentialed by the U.S. Green Building Council as a Leadership in Energy and Environmental Design Accredited Professional (LEED® AP), Katherine also advises clients regarding green building practices and the LEED building certification process.

 Katherine’s transactional real estate practice focuses on office and retail real estate development and leasing, representing national and regional landlords and tenants in connection with acquisitions, dispositions, development and leasing of office buildings, shopping centers and mixed–use properties.

 Prior to law school, Katherine served in a financial oversight role for Sen. John Kerry’s 2004 Presidential Campaign.
 She was one of two staff members who oversaw the campaign’s finances for the state of Florida, including the intake of all contributions, the management of all expenditures and the filing of all FEC reports.
 Katherine continues her election and campaign-related experience as an attorney, representing candidates in recounts, advising on campaign finance issues, volunteering with the local voter protection program in every election, and, in 2018, serving as lead counsel for the Hillsborough County Democratic Party’s Voter Protection Program and its representative in four recount races.

 J.D., cum laude, University of Florida Levin College of Law, 2007